Big Joe shares Bobby Bandiera's Genoa Salami Lasagna

 Preheat oven to 375 degrees.
 In a large sauce pot add crushed tomatoes, chopped basil, add minced garlic add salt and freshly ground pepper to taste.
 Bring sauce to a slow simmer and then cook for 1 hour.

-In a large bowl add ricotta cheese and two beaten eggs with 1 and ½ pounds of Parmesan Reggiano cheese retaining ½ pound for garnish.
+In a large bowl add ricotta cheese and beaten egg with 1/2 pound of Parmesan Reggiano cheese retaining 1/4 pound for garnish.
 Mix all ingredients thoroughly.

 In large pot add water to ¾ full and tsp of salt for lasagna noodles bring to a boil.
 Once at a rolling boil add lasagna noodles being careful not to tear noodles (cook about 5 minutes for fresh noodles, 7 – 8 minutes for box noodles or until al’dente.)